 WHAT NEWSDAY FOUND

-• Records show a state program that provides in-home services for the elderly such as personal care assistance and meals has a backlog of nearly 16,400 requests for services, up 2% in the past year.
+• Records show a state program that provides in-home services for the elderly such as personal care assistance and meals has a backlog of nearly 16,400 requests for services, up 2% over the past year.

 • Data shows the picture is somewhat better on Long Island, where the waitlist dipped 20% since 2023, but still has more than 1,200 unfilled requests.

-• Advocates for the elderly said the program is critical when it comes to keeping seniors in their homes, while helping families avoid paying out-of-pocket for services or moving loved ones to nursing homes.
+• Advocates for the elderly said the program is critical when it comes to keeping seniors in their homes, while helping families avoid paying out of pocket for services or moving loved ones to nursing homes.

 Since then, things haven't gotten better.